Asian Rice Salad

 Take your potluck in a new direction with this tasty Asian Rice Salad.
 Dotted with dried apricots and crunchy peanuts, this easy wild rice salad with homemade soy and ginger dressing recipe is tangy, sweet and delicious!

 If you want to switch up your usual summer sides with something flavorful and easy to make, you’ll love this Asian wild rice salad with ginger soy dressing.
-This healthy summer salad goes excellent with Asian-style chicken or tequila pork tenderloin and is delicious with seared tuna.
+This healthy summer salad goes excellent with Asian chicken thighs or tequila pork tenderloin and is delicious with seared tuna.

 This recipe starts with wild rice, which is not rice at all.
 It’s an aquatic grass.
 I wrote about its origins in this post for Green Bean and Wild Rice Salad.
 Wild rice is slightly nutty and chewy, the perfect base for this cold rice salad.